 Common situations where injured employees are able to sue a third party include:

-- When a defect with a tool, machinery, or other automated technology causes an injury, and this is the fault of the manufacturer
+- When a defect with a tool, machinery, or other automated technology causes an injury, and this is the fault of the manufacturer; and

 - When negligence on the part of a property owner who is not your employer causes the accident.
-For example, a slip and trip fall that happens on another premises during a callout
+For example, a slip and fall that happens away from your employer’s premises during a callout.

 Your Family May be Able to Sue Your Employer in Cases of a Fatality

 Although it is not a situation many people will want to think about, a personal injury lawsuit may be raised by the family of an employee when a workplace injury occurs due to gross negligence that leads to death.

 In these circumstances, your family would be able to sue your employer for being grossly negligent even if they carry workers’ compensation insurance.
 It is important to note this would still be a civil lawsuit taking place in a civil court, rather than a criminal lawsuit for manslaughter, for example.
 These personal injury lawsuits usually center around wrongful death claims and survival claims.